Filters

 Choosing the Right Bonsai Plant

-Selecting a bonsai begins with understanding where it will live and how it will be cared for.
-A well-matched bonsai plant feels rewarding to maintain and fits naturally into its surroundings.
+Selecting a bonsai starts with where it will be placed and how it will be cared for.
+A well-matched plant fits naturally into daily routines and the surrounding space.

 Caring for Bonsai Plants in Singapore’s Climate